caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

     * Based on the *existence* of microarchitectural state, that is state not (normally) visible to the programmer, because architecural state is know and thus, apart from bugs, inherently protected
-    * based on the *sharing of the hardware components* featuring such microarchitectural state
+    * Based on the *sharing of the hardware components* featuring such microarchitectural state
     * Physical replication and isolation may solve the problem
   * **Physical**
-    * Based on the physical nature fo the computing system
+    * Based on the physical nature of the computing system
-    * Potentially more difficult to flight, but also harder to exploit
+    * Potentially more difficult to fight, but also harder to exploit
 * **Timing side channel attack**
   * Execution time reveals something on data
   * Blinding through constant time